kajigga/pop/docs/source/topics/story.rst

 Salt was originally developed with and for plugins, but only in isolated areas.
 But over time I added more and more plugin subsystems.
-As things moved forward I discovered that major components of Salt we being defined entirely within plugin systems.
+As things moved forward I discovered that major components of Salt were being defined entirely within plugin systems.
 It also became a major desire to make more systems within Salt pluggable.
 We found that this made Salt more approachable by developers and amazingly extensible.
 But we also found a number of shortcomings in the design.
 When we have plugin systems we wanted